-Production activity and expenditure in New Mexico is increasing.
-In FY22, expenditures reached its highest recorded level at \$855.4 million.
-This is an over 36% increase over FY21 expenditures of \$626.5 million which was also record-breaking at the time.
-FY20 expenditures were recorded at \$296.4 million, however this was heavily impacted by the COVID-19 pandemic.
+Production activity and expenditure in New Mexico has been on an upward trajectory; however, the WGA and SAG-AFTRA strikes had an impact on FY23 in which \$794.11 million was spent in New Mexico.
+In FY22, expenditures reached their highest recorded level at \$855.4 million.
+This is more than a 36% increase over FY21 expenditures of \$626.5 million which was also record-breaking at the time.
+FY20 expenditures were recorded at \$296.4 million; however, this was heavily impacted by the COVID-19 pandemic.
 Production has shown significant resilience, rebounding to these new highs.
-The number of productions has also increased, from 76 in FY21 up to 109 in FY22.
+The number of productions increased to 76 in FY21, up to 109 in FY22 and totaled 83 in FY23, once again due to the strike impacts.

-Over the 3 fiscal years studied, Feature Films made up 45% of projects covered by the incentive, with television productions and other digital media making up the remaining 55%.
+Over the 4 fiscal years studied, feature films made up 42% of projects covered by the incentive, with television productions and other digital media making up the remaining 58%.
 This is in line with global trends, with television series productions seeing significant growth across the industry.

-The Film Production Tax Credit program attracts significant expenditure to New Mexico.
-In FY20, FY21, and FY22, the combined 3-year cost of the credit was an estimated \$334.9 million.
-An average of \$111.6 million annually.
-This incentivized \$1.78 billion in production expenditure in New Mexico over that period.
+The Film Production Tax Credit program attracts significant spending to New Mexico.
+In FY20, FY21, FY22, and FY 23 the combined four-year total was \$2.6 billion in direct production expenditure in New Mexico over that period.

-While the tax credits range for a base amount of 25%, up to as high as 35% with potential uplifts, it is important to note that this is only applicable to the spending in the state that is considered qualified spend per The New Mexico Taxation and Revenue Department.
-When comparing the estimated tax credits paid to the total New Mexico production spend observed we see a more accurate representation of the true percentage.
-Over FY20, FY21 and FY22, the 3-year average of the actual tax credit as a percentage of total New Mexico Spend was 18%
+While the tax credits range from a base amount of 25% up to as high as 40% with potential uplifts, it is important to note this is only applicable to the spending in the state that is considered qualified spend per the Taxation and Revenue Department.
+When comparing the estimated tax credits paid to the total New Mexico production spend observed, we see a more accurate representation of the true percentage.
+Over FY20, FY21, FY22, and FY23 the four-year average of the actual tax credit as a percentage of total New Mexico spend was 19%.

-Most production activity in New Mexico is focused in urban areas in and around Albuquerque and Santa Fe however we have seen significant growth in rural spend in FY22.
-The rural uplift attempts to incentivize rural production through the provision of an additional 5% incentive on expenditure outside of these two main hubs.
-Due to this provision, New Mexico has seen rural production spend increase for \$4.5 million in FY20, to \$6.5 million in FY21, up to a new record of \$49.5 million in FY22.
+Most production activity in New Mexico is focused in urban areas in and around Albuquerque and Santa Fe; however, we have seen significant growth in production spend outside of Albuquerque and Santa Fe areas in FY22.
+The "uplift zone" attempts to incentivize production outside of the main production hubs through the provision of an additional 10% incentive on expenditures.
+New Mexico has seen unprecedented production spend in the uplift zone year after year, with \$4.5 million in FY20, to \$6.5 million in FY21, up to a new record of \$49.5 million in FY22.
+In FY23 it is estimated that a further \$21.2 million was spent in the uplift zone, despite FY23 being heavily impacted by the WGA and SAG-AFTRA strikes.
+With the recent update to the uplift zone boundary, now being more inclusive of additional small towns and tribal lands and pueblos, in addition to an increase from a 5% uplift to a 10% uplift for the uplift zone, it is expected that New Mexico will see continued growth in this area.